Andrelpoj/RoverJS/README.md

 ## Possible Improvements

-1. More tests (tests for Parsing Module, e2e tests, etc)
+1. More tests (e2e tests, bigger test coverage, etc)
 2. Expand to have more Movement and Rotation possibilities
 3. Generating persistent logs instead of only using console.log